-This mouthwateringly tender Instant Pot Pot Roast is so satisfying and packed with flavor that it is sure to be a favorite addition to your family’s meals.
+This mouthwatering tender Instant Pot Pot Roast is so satisfying and packed with flavor that it is certain to be a favorite addition to your family’s meals.
 The simple pantry ingredients and the 50 to 60 minute hands-off pressure cooking time is an all around winning Instant Pot Recipe.

-A delicious tender beef roast has always been a favorite dish in my house and the Instant Pot makes it even easier.
+A delicious tender beef roast has always been a favorite dish in my house and this Instant Pot Pot Roast makes it even easier.

 Melt-In-Your-Mouth Tender.
-This recipe calls for a 3 pound chuck roast.
-You can use other cuts of beef if you wish.
+This Instant Pot pot roast recipe calls for a 3 pound chuck roast.
+You can use other similar cuts of beef if you wish.
 One really great feature about pressure cooking your beef roast is that you can use less expense cuts of beef and they will still cook up wonderfully tender, moist, and flavorful.
 It also eliminates the risk of drying out the edges of your roast.

 Simple Ingredients.
 The seasonings and broth are traditional pantry items.
 The vegetables and beef roast are standard grocery items.

 Easy Cleanup.
 The beef, onions, potatoes, and carrots are all cooked in the Instant Pot.

 Leftovers.
 Oh, yes please.
 The tender Instant Pot beef roast is great for sandwiches.
 You can also reheat the pot roast and enjoy it all over again.